hey-api/openapi-ts/docs/openapi-ts/configuration.md

 ## Enums

+> Omitting the `enums` configuration value will emit unions instead of enums.

 If you need to iterate through possible field values without manually typing arrays, you can export enums with

 ```js{2}